When Your Client Faces a Texas Alcohol Law Issue, You Need Specialized Counsel.

 • Work begins immediately

-Timeline: I typically respond to initial inquiries within 8 business hours.
+Timeline: I make every effort to respond to initial inquiries within 8 business hours.
 Most matters can be scoped and engaged within 3 days.